THIS YEAR WE WELCOME BACK A FULL 500KM EVENT EQUESTRIAN TEAM!!

 The village of Cashel is reached at the day’s 19km mark and there follows 11 kms of broad tarmac road which makes for easy going to the turn off just beyond Mutambara Mission.

 From there, the road through the communal area is in reasonable condition and the going relatively easy.
 A sharp left turn at the 34.8km mark can be easily missed and careful navigation is called for.
-A stony but short and picturesque descent through a kloof takes the route out into the scenic and agriculturally productive Muwengezi valley.
+A short and picturesque descent through a kloof takes the route out into the scenic and agriculturally productive Muwengezi valley.

 After the Muwengezi low level bridge is crossed at the 37.5km mark, the route undulates through attractive communal area before entering the unpopulated and exceptionally scenic Whitewaters section.